AppiePau/devshed/Documentation/Documentation.md

 # Writing with the CsvWriter

-CsvWriter is a static class that does all the wiring for you.
+The `CsvWriter` is a static class that does all the wiring for you.
 It requires an object of the `CsvDefintion<T>` type.
 Where T is the type map to.
-Creating a `CsvDefintion<UserView>` for example, will allow to pass an array of UserView objects to be written as CSV.
+Creating a `CsvDefintion<UserView>` for example, will allow to pass an array of `UserView` objects to be written as CSV.

 CsvWriter definition:
 ```cs